zumasys/docs/site/docs/jbase/jagent/introduction-to-embedded-sql/README.md

 **Original ID:** 230068
 **Internal:** Yes

 ## Synopsis

 Embedded SQL is a method of combining the computing power of a programming language and the database manipulation capabilities of SQL.
 Embedded SQL statements are SQL statements written inline with the program source code of the host language.
 The embedded SQL statements are parsed by an embedded SQL preprocessor and replaced by host-language calls to a code library.
 The output from the preprocessor is then compiled by the host compiler.
 This allows programmers to embed SQL statements in programs written in any number of languages such as C/C++, COBOL and Fortran.
 This differs from SQL-derived programming languages that don't go through discrete preprocessors, such as PL/SQL and T-SQL.

-### Whys it been updated
+### Why it has been updated

 Added simply because the original version of [Nsqlprep] . . . - has not been supported since SQL server 2005 - even if it worked, nsqlpreps libraries are 32 bit only - We have claimed to support it since 2000 and jBASE 3.x

 ### Things left to do

-Currently we build on centos5, MS don’t release their libraries for Linux until Centos6, hopefully providing there are no unforeseen issues we should also be able to add the same functionality for Linux,  The first version is a bare bone as they come,  it has minimal support for SQL and will only be updated if needed.
+Currently we build on centos5, Microsoft don’t release their libraries for Linux until Centos6, hopefully providing there are no unforeseen issues we should also be able to add the same functionality for Linux.
+The first version is as bare bones as they come,  it has minimal support for SQL and will only be updated if needed.

 ### What benefits does it bring

 Using modern versions of the olddb libraries allows jBASE to connect to a database using almost any valid connection string,   Provides a simple syntax that should allow any jBC programmer to import/export data to different databases from a simple jBC program.
 This can be achieved by using ESQL or calling the new JBC functions directly.

-### How does it impact with existing functionality?
+### How does it impact existing functionality

 Because there was previously nothing working on MS platforms for 5.x, these changes should have zero impact.
 However, because there was already support built into jBASE for other flavours of ESQL on various platforms we have to work around the existing mechanism.